COP26 Community Fund

 - Encourage sustainability and long-term actions.

 - Promote community engagement and participation in environmental and sustainability projects.

-This fund will help us to reach our goal of net-zero by 2030.
-We hope that it will have a range of benefits for the residents of Eden.
-It could increase the use of renewable energy.
-It could help to promote and enhance natural habitats and biodiversity.
+This fund was to help us to reach our goal of net-zero by 2030.
+It was hoped that it would have a range of benefits for the residents of Eden.
+It would increase the use of renewable energy.
+It would help to promote and enhance natural habitats and biodiversity.
 Reducing air pollution would help to improve the health and well-being of the residents of Eden.